Vindetta100/brushconcierge/README.md

 ## 📋 Project Overview

-BrushClean Pro is a static landing page for a makeup brush cleaning subscription service ($19.99/month).
+Brush Concierge is a static landing page for a makeup brush cleaning subscription service ($19.99/month).
 The site features a professional design, waitlist signup form, customer testimonials, and comprehensive product information.

 ### Key Features
 - **Hero Section** with compelling value proposition